nbice1/First-Order-Logic/README.md

 FI,n,m - Apply Contradiction Introduction to formulas at lines n and m.
 The second formula must be the negation of the first.

-FE,n - Apply Contradiction Elimination to the formula F at line n.
+FE,n,p - Apply Contradiction Elimination to the formula F at line n, resulting in the derivation of formula p.

 vIL,n,p - Apply Disjunction Introduction to the formula at line n, resulting in a formula with formula p as its left disjunct.